Shopify SEO: 12-Step Guide for Beginners

 Page speed is how fast your webpages load.

-Optimizing your Shopify site’s speed is important for the user experience.
-And is a confirmed ranking factor—meaning it has a direct impact on how visible your pages can be in search results.
+Optimizing your Shopify site's speed is important for user experience and is a confirmed ranking factor.
+This means it directly affects how visible your pages are in search results.

-• Use the right image formats: Shopify recommends using JPG or PNG files
+• Using the right image formats: Shopify recommends using JPG or PNG files.

-• Compress images: Large image sizes contribute to slow-loading pages.
-So, compressing images is a low-lift way to speed up load times.
+• Compressing images: Large image sizes can slow down pages.
+Compressing images speeds up load times.

-• Minimize your code: Reducing the unnecessary elements in your pages’ HTML, CSS, and JavaScript can improve your page speed
+• Minimizing your code: Reducing unnecessary elements in your pages' HTML, CSS, and JavaScript can improve page speed.

 4. Find Relevant Keywords

 Keywords are terms that people enter into search engines like Google and Bing.
-And you want to know which ones your target audiences search, so you can include them in your content.
+Knowing which ones your target audience searches helps you include them in your content.

-Because incorporating terms your audiences are searching within your pages signals to search engines that your content is relevant.
-Making it more likely to appear in search results.
+Including terms your audience searches tells search engines that your content is relevant, making it more likely to appear in search results.

-To start finding keywords to target, make a list of seed keywords based on your categories and the specific products that you offer.
+To find target keywords, make a list of seed keywords based on your categories and specific products.

-Let’s say you run a Shopify store selling home office supplies and furniture.
-And you sell the following products:
+For example, if you run a Shopify store selling home office supplies and furniture, and you sell:

 • Standing desks